soraiathegirleffect/soraiathegirleffect/README.md

-✨In a galaxy far far away... a nerd emerged after seeing The mandalorian, she threw herself deep into the Star Wars universe and \never looked back.
+✨In a galaxy far far away... a nerd emerged after seeing The mandalorian, she threw herself deep into the Star Wars universe and \never looked back/.

 She also decided to learn how to code, here you can find her journey. ✨